 During the Global Forum for Food and Agriculture 2019, 74 Agriculture Ministers and high level representatives from international organizations called the FAO, in consultation with stakeholders including the World Bank, the African Development Bank, IFAD, OECD, WTO, ITU, OIE and the Technical Centre for Agricultural and Rural Cooperation ACP-EU (CTA) to draft a concept for considering the establishment of an international Digital Council for Food and Agriculture (refer as Digital Council) that will:

-In this side event, we will present, discuss and validate the Concept Note for establishing an International Digital Council for Food and Agriculture, which has been developed by the FAO and the stakeholders mentioned above and is based on the GFFA 2019 Final Communiqué.
+In this side event, the Concept Note for establishing an International Digital Council for Food and Agriculture was presented, discussed and validated.
+It has been developed by the FAO and the stakeholders mentioned above and is based on the GFFA 2019 Final Communiqué.

 Qu Dongyu, who took office on 1 August 2019 as Director-General of the Food and Agriculture Organization of the United Nations, has spent his life working on how to make sure the world is fed.